Consultants on Workers Comp Classification Codes, Experience Modifiers, Payroll Audits, & More

 Sole Proprietors and Partners are excluded from Workers Compensation requirements unless they choose to file an election to accept the provisions of the Alabama Workers' Compensation Law.
 To accept the provisions of the workers' compensation law and be covered by a workers' compensation policy, Sole Proprietor/Partner(s) must complete a WC14 Part I Form and file it with the Department of Insurance.
 Once filed, the WC14 stays in effect until it is withdrawn by the Sole Proprietor/Partner(s) by filing Part II of the WC14.

-In Alabama, Workers Compensation claims matters are handled by:
+In Alabama, Workers Compensation claims matters are overseen by:

 DEPARTMENT OF INDUSTRIAL RELATIONS